 These environmental benefits add to the strong case for growing pea.
 So why have farmers been reluctant to include it when once it was a staple in rotations that have now become more limited to wheat and oilseed rape?

-“As prices for wheat and rape have shot up the demand for legumes has dropped,” says Professor Domoney.
 “The folklore is that yield instability is greater in pulse crops: I don’t see the evidence for that, but there is evidence that skill is needed to grow a legume crop well and to maximise its performance.
 I suspect that things are starting to change, as oilseed rape is subject to an increase in insect attacks with the ban on neonicotinoids, including pressure from attack by cabbage stem flea beetle.

 Current research at the John Innes Centre is exploring ways of changing the protein profile in pea seeds.
 For example, removing inhibitors and other proteins that interfere with digestion or are functionally inferior.
 This will prove that you can make major changes to composition without impacting on plant and seed performance in the field.

 From a commercial point of view being able to create ‘designer peas’ makes the crop even more interesting, with the milk substitute market another potential outlet.

 As food, as animal feed, as an alternative for single-use plastic, this versatile crop could prove to be a key piece of the solution to major environmental problems.